twisted/twisted/docs/core/development/policy/coding-standard.rst

         def __init__(self):
             self._log = SomeOtherStuff()
+            # Use a diffrent name for the new logging code.
+            self._logger = Logger()

         def doSomething(self):
             """
-            The C{_logFor} helper is used to work around the existing C{_log}
-            member.
+            Use the C{_logger} name to emit the logs using the new logger.
             """
-            _logFor(self).info(
+            self._logger.info(
                 "Starting factory {factory!r}", factory=self)

             self.otherStuff()

 To control the log output level, use the dedicated log level and filter the logs at runtime.
 You can also delay calling an expensive call.

 .. code-block:: python